deadlydog/deadlydog.github.io/_posts/2020-09-28-Get-up-and-running-with-AutoHotkey.md

 You can do way more than quick one-line scripts as well.
 For example, if you use Zoom [check out this post](/Close-those-superfluous-Zoom-windows-automatically) that gives an AHK script that will close excess Zoom windows.
-Hopefully these examples will peek your curiosity though 😊
+Hopefully these examples will peek your curiosity 😊

 ## Conclusion